hooklift/govix/README.md

 # VMware VIX API for GO

-The VIX API allows you to automate virtual machine operations on most current VMware platform products, especially hosted VMware products such as: vmware workstation, player, fusion and server.
+The VIX API allows you to automate virtual machine operations on most current VMware hosted products such as: vmware workstation, player, fusion and server.

 vSphere API, starting from 5.0, merged VIX API in the so-called GuestOperationsManager managed object.
 So, we encourage you to use govsphere for vSphere.